 Step 5: (Optional) By default, the recordings will be saved to your Movavi Library folder.
-If you want to save them somewhere else, click the folder button under 'Save files to' and choose a different location.
+If you want to save them somewhere else, click the folder button and choose a different location.

 Step 6: (Optional) If you want to batch rename the files, choose a renaming option from the 'File renaming' box and set up the new file name template.